unicornultrafoundation/subnet-node/core/virtualbox/README.md

 When a VM creation request is processed from the queue:

+1. **Order Validation**: Fetch and validate the order using the provided `OrderId`
-1. **Resource Validation**: Check if sufficient system resources are available
+2. **Resource Validation**: Check if sufficient system resources are available based on order specifications
+3. **Hardware Detection**: Automatically detect host architecture to determine appropriate OS type
-2. **OVA Template Selection**: Choose appropriate OVA based on requested OS type
+4. **OVA Template Selection**: Choose appropriate OVA based on detected architecture (Ubuntu_64 for x86_64, Ubuntu_ARM64 for ARM64)
-3. **OVA Import**: Import the OVA template to create a base VM
+5. **OVA Import**: Import the OVA template to create a base VM
-4. **Hardware Configuration**: Adjust CPU, memory, and other settings to match request
+6. **Hardware Configuration**: Adjust CPU, memory, and disk settings to match order specifications
-5. **Cloud-Init Configuration**: Generate custom cloud-init ISO with user credentials
+7. **Cloud-Init Configuration**: Generate custom cloud-init ISO with provided user credentials
-6. **Network Configuration**: Set up SSH port forwarding for remote access
+8. **Network Configuration**: Set up SSH port forwarding for remote access
-7. **VM Startup**: Boot the VM with the new configuration
+9. **VM Startup**: Boot the VM with the new configuration

 ### Job Management